muratk5n/thirdwave/en/README.md

 ---

 A liberterian working against individual liberty..
-Politics is fun in US.
+Politics is fun in US thanks to ultra-rich cunts.
-Ultra-rich cunts make it interesting.

 ---